nilnix/ISLR_study/README.md

 EN:
 This repository focuses on registering the implementation of the Exercises of the book Introduction to Statistical Learning with Applications in R, by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.

-Note: The exercises are going to be developed with Python language for personal reasons.
+Note: The exercises are going to be developed with Python for personal reasons.